-So pastoral healthcare perishes; doctors' morale plummets; mental health services buckle as pundits talk of 'prevention' and 'integrated services'.
+So Pastoral Healthcare perishes; doctors' morale plummets; mental health services buckle as pundits talk of 'prevention' and 'integrated services'.

-13. Transformation?
-Hm.
-What about evolution?
+9. Transformation or evolution?

 The word 'transformation' is used several times by the King's Fund report, presumably to connote something bold and undeniably good.